 This article is half-done without your Comment! *** Please share your thoughts via Comment ***

-I have recently written one article on the difference between Temp Table and Table Variable of the SQL Server.
+I recently wrote an article on the difference between Temp Table and Table Variable of the SQL Server.

 A CTE is used for a temporary result set that is defined within the execution scope of the query.